mnot/rfc-http-validate/README.md

 lines, each in the format `field_name: field_value`.
 Line folding is supported, so that long lines can be formatted appropriately.
 Multiple lines with the same name will be combined into one value.

-Then, each value is parsed as a Structured Field type, if the header name is recognised as being a structured field.
+Then, each value is parsed as a Structured Field type, if the field name is recognised as being a structured field.

 For example,